trdastidar/Fisherfaces_On_Hadoop/README.md

     \begin{equation}
     S_b = \sum_{i=1}^{C} N_i(m_i - m)^T(m_i - m)
     \end{equation}
-where m\_i is the mean for class i.
+where m\_i is the mean for class i and m is the overall mean.

-Each m is of dimension K (= N - C), and this sum is computed as a single machine operation.
+Each mean vector is of dimension K (= N - C), and this sum is computed as a single machine operation.
 S\_b is a K X K matrix.

 #### Step 8: Compute the within class scatter ####